alexanderwiederin/bitcoinkernel-blockreader/README.md

 ## Limitations

-⚠️ In its current form the feature can only **read blockfiles data**.
-Chainstate (including the UTXO set) is still stored in LevelDB (even with @TheCharlatan's proposed changes). **UTXO based operations are therefore not functional** for reader instances and **validation is compromised**.
+- In its current form the feature can only **read blockfiles data**.
+Chainstate (including the UTXO set) is still stored in LevelDB (even with @TheCharlatan's proposed changes). **UTXO based operations are therefore not supported** for reader instances.
+- The envisioned architecture will require a specifc version of bitcoin core to run

 ## Next Steps

 ### Core Development

-- **Refine blockfiles read-only mode implementation** in Bitcoin Core [alexanderwiederin:blocktreestore-on-kernelApi](https://github.com/alexanderwiederin/bitcoin/commits/blocktreestore-on-kernelApi/)
+- **Refine blockreader implementation** in Bitcoin Core
 - **Implement increased flushing** in Bitcoin Core to improve synchroninization between read-only instances
-- **Expand language bindings** - expand langugage bindings to support blockfiles read-only mode
+- **Expand language bindings** - expand langugage bindings to support blockreaders

 ### Validation

-- **Validate API functionality** - test functionality of rust-bitcoinkernel or py-bitcoin with blockfiles read-only bitcoinkernel instances
+- **Validate functionality** - test blockreaders in different scenarios
 - **Performance benchmarking** - conduct tests comparing direct kernel access vs Bitcoin Core's RPC
-- **Stress testing** - validate stability under high-load scenarios with multiple concurrent read-only instances
+- **Stress testing** - validate stability under high-load scenarios with multiple concurrent blockreader instances

 ### Integration